-- 1. knowledge and understanding of a balanced range of linguistic phenomena and of the terminologies used to describe and evaluate them, together with selected literary texts and genres and the methodologies used to describe and evaluate them - 2. the ability to demonstrate sensitivity to generic conventions and circumstances of production, discourse structure and audience in the study of both language and literature - 3. the ability to command a broad range of vocabulary and appropriate critical terminology, to evaluate sources of information and opinion within the discipline, as well as to demonstrate responsiveness to the role of language in creating meaning and influencing debate - 4. to present work for assessment in a timely, professional and idiomatic manner, whatever the format and to show skills of data collection, differentiation and evaluation from a range of relevant sources
+- 1. knowledge and understanding of a balanced range of authors, texts and periods of English Literature, together with selected linguistic phenomena and the terminology used to describe them, as well as the distinctive qualities of texts in the principal genres deployed in literature and in society in general and awareness of the role of critical methodology in shaping the understanding of literature and language - 2. the ability to undertake close reading and analysis of texts from a balanced range of genres and periods and to demonstrate sensitivity to generic conventions and circumstances of authorship, production, discourse structure and audience - 3. the ability to deploy rhetorical skills of effective argument, both oral and written, as well as command a broad range of vocabulary and appropriate critical terminology and to evaluate sources of information and opinion within the discipline - 4. the ability to present work for assessment in a timely, professional and idiomatic manner, whatever the format and show skills of data collection, differentiation and evaluation from a range of relevant sources